ktrieu/new-website/blog/protected/bootloader/part-1.md

 second definition in the local crate (`loader_test`)
 ```

 Our panic handler is colliding with the default implementation provided by Rust for Linux systems.
 Of course, we’re not even writing code for a Linux system.
-Let’s give Rust the good news.
+Let's make sure Rust knows.

 ## Targets

-The idea of “what system am I compiling for” is called a *target* in Rust, and it’s usually determined by what system you’re on at the time.
+The idea of “what system am I compiling for” is called a *target* in Rust, and it’s usually determined by what system you’re running the compiler on.
 If you use a target that isn’t the current system, it’s called *cross-compiling*.
 This comes up pretty often in OS dev, since you’re (hopefully) writing your code on a computer that already has an operating system.

-So, we have to tell Rust that we’re compiling for a UEFI target.
+We have to tell Rust that we’re compiling for a UEFI target.
 Luckily, there’s one built in called `x86_64-unknown-uefi`.
 You can tell Rust to use it via adding a flag to your `cargo` commands:

 ```bash
 cargo run --target x86_64-unknown-uefi